rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/september.md

 #### Improvements

-- you can now select the simulation option for docker deployments.
+- You can now select the simulation option for docker deployments.
-- you can now select the resource limit (CPU/memory) while creating a routed network to handle high frequency of ros messages.
+- You can now select the resource limit (CPU/memory) while creating a routed network to handle high frequency of ros messages.
 - Minor bug fixes and improvements to rapyuta.io APIs.

 #### SDK